python/cpython/Doc/library/sqlite3.rst

 .. data:: PARSE_DECLTYPES

-   Use this flag together with the *detect_types* parameter of :meth:`connect` to enable parsing of declared types for each column returned.
+   Pass this flag value to the *detect_types* parameter of :func:`connect` to look up a converter function using the declared types for each column.
    The types are declared when the database table is created.
    ``sqlite3`` will look up a converter function using the first word of the declared type as the converter dictionary key.